Parks and Recreation Ballot Question

 • A VOTE YES: Your 12 cents stays in Henderson to fund local parks and recreation.

-• A VOTE NO: Your money leaves Henderson impacting the future of our Parks and Recreation services and amenities.
+• A VOTE NO: More of your money leaves Henderson—impacting the future of our Parks and Recreation services and amenities.

 A YES Vote Means